dhp82/4gproxy/README.md

 ## Limitations
 - You can create at most 2 proxies in one free PC client.

+To remove the limitaions, you should buy a valid client acount with one time fee, and set it in config file.
 - Set a valid account in field "email", likes
   ```
   email: c@qq.com